christophfreyer/hello-world/README.md

 # hello-world
-this is my hello-world reppository
+this is my hello-world repository
-I am art-historian an dwebdesigner and now learning to use github
+I am art-historian and webdesigner and now learning to use github